casey/just/README.md

 ./server --database $DATABASE_ADDRESS --port $SERVER_PORT
 ```

+Variables in environment files loaded in parent modules are inherited by
+submodules.

+Environment files are loaded in submodules<sup>master<sup>, and may override
+variable defined in parent module environment files.

 #### Export

 The `export` setting causes all `just` variables to be exported as environment